-• Study of the role of massive black holes in galaxy evolution through the detection of black hole mergers.
-LISA will be able to observe for a year or more any merger of supermassive black holes in merging galaxies at redshifts of 1-5, with signal-to-noise ratio of over 1000.
-This will allow detailed observations of information-rich, complex gravitational wave forms from regions where spacetime is violently knotting, and will put the general theory of relativity to a most severe test.
+essentially most of the visible Universe, with signal-to-noise ratio of over 1000.
+This will allow detailed observations of information-rich, complex gravitational wave forms from regions where spacetime is violently knotting and will put the general theory of relativity to a most severe test.
 LISA will also detect or strongly constrain the rate of mergers of intermediate mass or seed black holes, out to redshifts of 30.

-• Search for gravitational wave emission from the early universe.
-This will probe energy and length scales characteristic of the universe 10^{-15} seconds after the Big Bang.
-R1
+• Search for gravitational wave emission from the early Universe.
+This will probe energy and length scales characteristic of the Universe 10-15 seconds after the Big Bang.

 LISA has been developed and is envisaged as a joint mission of NASA and the European Space Agency.
 LISA was included as a near-term priority in the 2000 OSS Strategic Plan.
 LISA is an approved European Cornerstone Mission, with a start in 2007 and launch planned for 2010 or 2011, consistent with NASA's plans.
 ESA has under construction a LISA technology validation mission (SMART-2) for launch in 2006.
-NASA is providing its own technology validation payload for launch on the ESA spacecraft through the ST7 project of the New Millenium program.
+NASA is providing its own technology validation payload for launch on the ESA spacecraft through the ST-7 project of the New Millenium program.